-LinkedIn, a professional social networking website and when used correctly, it can be a prospective employee’s best friend.
+Enter LinkedIn.
+It is an established professional social networking website and when used correctly, it can be a prospective employee’s best friend.
 The site that has become a valuable tool to both employers, and those individuals currently on the job hunt looking for a different way to access the market and get connected.
-It could resolve your never-ending job search for a great career.
+It could resolve your seemingly endless job search for a great career.
 If you need convincing of LinkedIn’s relevance, here are some figures that are sure to help: LinkedIn has 364 million members, with new members being added at a rate of 2 per second.
-There are over 3 million company profiles, while 88% of Fortune 100 companies heavily use it for recruitment.
+There are over 3 million company profiles, and more than 88% of Fortune 100 companies heavily use it for recruitment.

 Search Engine Optimization on LinkedIn

 - 1. Create a custom profile URL: Usually, your unique LinkedIn URL will contain gibberish letters and numbers.
 But you have the ability to personalize it as your own full name!
-And if by chance that is already taken, try recognizable iterations of your name.
+And if by chance that is already taken, try recognizable iterations of your name or initials.
 The goal is to get a URL that is immediately identifiable as your own.
 Not only is this an easier way to find your specific page, but it makes returning to the page quick and seamless for both yourself and potential employers.

 - 2. Identify Keywords: Research your desired jobs and make a list of common terms used within that field and industry.
 You can also use Google AdWords Keyword Tool to figure out which terms will increase your likelihood of being discovered when searched.
 You can harness this tool as a chance to add popular terms and buzz words to your profile and even your resume.

 - 4. Be strategic with content: Develop content that tells a comprehensive, consistent story about your career history.
-Aptly use the keywords found in Step #2 by incorporating them into your previous job descriptions, skills, and “About Me” section.
-Pay special attention to using keywords in the titles of your posts in order to optimize their chances of higher rankings.
+Make use of the keywords found in Step #2 by incorporating them into your previous job descriptions, skills, and “About Me” section as much as possible.
+Pay special attention to strategically using keywords in the titles of your posts in order to optimize their chances of higher rankings.

 - 5. Optimize your anchor links: You can add up to 3 of your own websites to LinkedIn.
 This gives you the opportunity to showcase a variety of work to potential employers that may be looking for different types of content.
 When it asks you for “Type,” choose “Other” and use the keywords that you researched to specifically describe it.

 - 7. Upload samples of your work: If you have videos/presentations/publications that qualify your expertise, share them!
 Previous work you have done helps to validate your skills and showcase your abilities.
 Posting that content is another great way to optimize your profile and stand out.

 - 9. Recommendations: Reach out to past and present colleagues for reviews.
-It may feel strange (“Hey, can you publicly flatter me?”), but having other people vouching for your skills and abilities is another advantage your profile will have over the competition.
-The likelihood is that more often than not they will be happy to help, and will be pleased that you valued their opinion and sought out their input.
+It may feel awkward (“Hey, can you publicly flatter me?”), but having other people vouching for your skills and abilities is another advantage your profile will have over the competition.
+The likelihood is that more often than not, people will be happy to help, and will be pleased that you valued their opinion and sought out their input.

 - 10. Interact: Expand your network.
 Participate in groups.
 Make yourself prominent.
 Endorse your connections.
 There is a good chance they will endorse you in return!
 Building a great profile and then abandoning it is just plain silly.
 Use it even after you get that dream job so you stay current.
 You should be regularly updating your profile with new skills you may learn, or works of yours that have been created or published.
 Staying active keeps you involved, and keeps you relevant.